-NORTHERNMOST BLOGby Northernmost on July 25, 2014 in Agility & Rally, Lyra, Titan, Wilder with No Comments
+NORTHERNMOST BLOGby Northernmost on October 23, 2014 in Daily Life, DAILY LIFE, Hilary, Wilder with No Comments

 Imagine my surprise this evening when I opened the door to go for a walk and found the garden covered in a thick layer of snow!
 Plenty can happen when you get stuck in front of the computer for a couple of hours.
 I’m glad we stowed away the lawn mower and the agility obstacles yesterday, as that part of the year is clearly over.

 The first layer of white fluff usually doesn’t last more than a couple of days here on the coast but there’s always something special about catching that real first snow of the season, even if it’s just for a few moments.
 Suddenly the world becomes brighter, sounds are muted and our Malamutes are smiling with their eyes and with their tails as they leap through the snow like big cats.
 You can tell how much they love winter by the way they chase snowflakes and dive into the drifts head first – snow must be in their genes!